Why Rednote Brand Accounts Struggle to Grow

 Rednote challenges the old distinction between “content” and “advertising.”

-but whether the brand’s tone feels like it belongs to the same language users speak.
+Here, what draws attention is whether the brand’s tone feels like it belongs to the same language users speak.

 Closing